sean-she/PhotoFlow/src/lib/errors/README.md

 # Error Handling Framework

-A comprehensive error handling framework for the PhotoFlow application, providing standardized error classes, utilities, and middleware for Express/Next.js.
+A comprehensive error handling framework for the PhotoFlow application, providing standardized error classes, utilities, and middleware for Next.js API routes.

 ## Features